 This desire for the praise from others even kept some from being true to what they knew and believed about Jesus during his ministry.

-Yet at the same time many even among the leaders believed in him.
-But because of the Pharisees they would not confess their faith for fear they would be put out of the synagogue; 43 for they loved praise from men more than praise from God.
+Nevertheless many even of the rulers believed in Him, but because of the Pharisees they were not confessing Him, for fear that they would be put out of the synagogue; for they loved the approval of men rather than the approval of God.

 The praise of others is a powerful potion.
 Our best protections against being deceived by it is desiring to please God first and foremost, good biblical interpretation skills, and the courage to stand by our convictions.
 The great thing is that if your convictions are based upon solid study of God's word, your study will verify that you are doing the right thing.
 This is especially beneficial if you are in a minority, if you oppose leaders, or if you are threatened for your faithfulness.